Reviewing the Risk of Colorectal Cancer in Inflammatory Bowel Disease After Liver Trasnplantation for Primary Sclerosing

 The presence of concomitant primary sclerosing cholangitis (PSC) with inflammatory bowel disease (IBD) represents a distinct disease phenotype that carries a higher risk of colorectal cancer (CRC) than the average IBD patient.
 Given that liver transplantation (LT) is the only treatment that offers a survival benefit in PSC patients with hepatic dysfunction, management decisions in IBD patients' post-LT for PSC are frequently encountered.
 One such consideration is the risk of CRC in this immunosuppressed cohort.
 With most studies showing an increased risk of CRC post-LT in these IBD patients, a closer look at the associated risk factors of CRC and the adopted surveillance strategies in this subset of patients is warranted.
 Low-dose ursodeoxycholic acid has shown a potential chemopreventive effect in PSC-IBD patients pre-LT; however, a favorable effect remains to be seen in post-LT group.
 Also, further studies are necessary to assess the benefit of 5 aminosalicylate therapy.
 Annual surveillance colonoscopy in the post-LT period is recommended for PSC-IBD patients subset given their high risk for CRC.

 Rao, Bhavana Bhagya; Lashner, Bret; and Kowdley, Kris V, "Reviewing the Risk of Colorectal Cancer in Inflammatory Bowel Disease After Liver Trasnplantation for Primary Sclerosing Cholangitis."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 139.